Commercial

 Car Yard Key Control, Test Drives, and Vehicle Handover CCTV

 A lot of car-yard loss and dispute risk sits around keys, test-drive flow, and handover points rather than the broad lot overview.
-This page focuses on the scenes that explain who accessed a vehicle and what happened next.
+This page focuses on the scenes that explain who accessed a vehicle and what happened next, especially when the yard later has to review a missing key, disputed handover, damage complaint, or unclear test-drive sequence.

 Supporting Guide